Expensive Pain: Critical reception

 Expensive Pain was met with generally mixed to positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 64, indicating “generally favorable reviews”, based on six reviews.

 A.D.
 Amorosi of Variety praised Meek's progression with this effort calling "Expensive Pain Mill’s best, most fully rounded recorded effort: an album that finally portrays all sides of the rapper’s rise, fall, struggles and revivals, to say nothing of his skills as a writer and as an aggressive flow-acist."
-He also prasied Mill's braggadocios approach to many of the songs on the project, saying that "Mill comes out with hope and real brio on his side – a confidence that goes way beyond any mere humble-brag or boast."
+He also praised Mill's braggadocios approach to many of the songs on the project, saying that "Mill comes out with hope and real brio on his side – a confidence that goes way beyond any mere humble-brag or boast."

 Commercial performance

 Expensive Pain debuted at number three on the US Billboard 200 chart, earning 95,000 album-equivalent units (including 10,000 copies in pure album sales) in its first week.
-This became Meek Mill's fifth US top-ten debut on the chart.
+This became Meek Mill's seventh US top-ten debut on the chart.
 The album also accumulated a total of 110.53 million on-demand streams from the songs on the project.
 In its second week, the album dropped to number four on the chart, earning an additional 46,000 units.